ACMmodel/MOSFET_model/README.md

 # Current Status
 >
-> the authors of this repository are treating the current content as a **pre-release**
+> The authors of this repository are treating the current content as a **pre-release**
 >

 # About ACM